fastapi/typer/docs/tutorial/parameter-types/file.md

     You can read and write data with `Path` the same way.

-The difference is that these types will give you a Python <a href="https://docs.python.org/3/glossary.html#term-file-object" target="_blank">file-like object</a> instead of a Python <a href="https://docs.python.org/3/library/pathlib.html#basic-use" target="_blank">Path</a>.
+The difference is that these types will give you a Python <a href="https://docs.python.org/3/glossary.html#term-file-object" class="external-link" target="_blank">file-like object</a> instead of a Python <a href="https://docs.python.org/3/library/pathlib.html#basic-use" class="external-link" target="_blank">Path</a>.

 A "file-like object" is the same type of object returned by `open()` as in: